- Appointments 866.588.2264

 - Having your healthcare provider or pharmacist do a medication review.
 These professionals can check the side effects of your medications to make sure they don’t cause dizziness or loss of balance.
 If they do, doses can be changed or a different drug may be able to be prescribed.

 - Drinking responsibly: Excessive alcohol consumption makes your brain more likely to bleed when injured.
-Avoid drinking more than two alcoholic beverages per day.
+Avoid drinking more than two beverages containing alcohol per day.

 - Being careful when taking blood thinners: Even minor head injuries can cause a subdural hematoma in people who take blood thinners.
 Talk to your healthcare provider about needed precautions if you are on these medications.
 Examples include aspirin, warfarin, heparin and newer blood thinners like dabigatran (Pradaxa®), rivaroxaban (Xarelto®), apixiban (Eliquis®) and edoxaban (Savaysa®).